epics-containers/epics-containers.github.io/docs/tutorials/dev_container.md

 :::{note}
-Docker Users: your account inside the container will not be the owner of /epics files. vscode will try to open the repos in epics-base and support/\* and git will complain about ownership.
+Docker Users: your account inside the container will not be the owner of /epics files. vscode may try to open the repos in epics-base and support/\* and git will complain about ownership.
 You can cancel out of these errors as you should not edit project folders inside of `/epics` - they were built by the container and should be considered immutable.
 We will learn how to work on support modules in later tutorials.
 This error should only be seen on first launch. podman users will have no such problem because they will be root inside the container and root built the container.

+To mitigate this problem you can tell vscode not to look for git repos in subfolders, see [](scm_settings).
 :::

 You can now easily browse around the `/epics` folder and see all the